 Williamson County recognizes the following supplemental pay additives.
 The departments/offices are responsible for ensuring that the employees selected meet all of the requirements established by their offices.
+In the event an employee separates from Williamson County's employment, any supplemental pay will be calculated through the last day worked.
+Please note that total amounts may not be exact due to the rounding within our systems.

-1. Field Training Officer Pay (FTO) -Designated positions listed below will be paid \$150 per month.
+1. Field Training Officer Pay (FTO) -Designated positions listed below will be paid per month: